How Much Will Solar Actually Save on My Thai Electricity Bill?

 Large household — family with heavy AC use, 800 kWh/month, 10 kWp system.
 Current bill: about 3,500 THB/month.
 Solar generation: roughly 1,150 kWh/month.
 Self-consumption: 40-55%, since steady daytime AC load helps absorb generation.
 Estimated savings: 1,800-2,400 THB/month, or 50-70% off the bill.
 10 kWp is the residential cap, and top-tier displacement at 4.42 THB delivers the highest absolute savings.

-Citation capsule: A 5 kWp rooftop solar system on a typical Thai family home generates about 575 kWh per month and produces savings of roughly 1,000-1,400 THB monthly — but only if 35-50% of that generation is consumed at home rather than exported to the grid for zero compensation under the currently frozen net billing quota (analysis based on MEA tariffs and Solargis yield data, 2026).
+Citation capsule: A 5 kWp rooftop solar system on a typical Thai family home generates about 575 kWh per month and produces savings of roughly 1,000-1,400 THB monthly — but only if 35-50% of that generation is consumed at home — exports beyond that only earn 2.20 THB/kWh if you have a confirmed spot in the new 500 MW net billing round that reopened 1 July 2026, first-come-first-served (analysis based on MEA tariffs and Solargis yield data, 2026).

 For sizing math beyond these three scenarios, see .